shaka-project/shaka-player-embedded/shaka/docs/eme_plugins.md

 [ImplementationRegistry](@ref shaka::eme::ImplementationRegistry).
 This factory
 instance must live for the duration of the app.

-Second, you can compile your code into a separate static library.
+Second, you can compile your code into a separate library.
 Then you use the plugin definition below to register with our build system.
 When you build Shaka Player Embedded, our build system will include your library and include the plugin into the Embedded library.
 The implementation(s) will be automatically registered during library startup.

 ## Plugin Definition